FCQRS

 The write model handles decisions and protects the rules of the system.
 The read model presents the information people and applications need.
 Each can then stay simple in its own way.

-FCQRS is an F# framework for building the two models with Akka.NET actors and event sourcing.
-Its APIs are also available from C#.
+FCQRS is a functional framework for building the two models with Akka.NET actors and event sourcing, usable from F# and C# alike.

 Every command for an order goes to one actor identified by that order's id.
-The actor handles one command at a time.
+This decision-making actor represents an aggregate: the state and rules for one order.
+It handles one command at a time.
 If two cancellation requests arrive together, one is decided first and changes the order's state before the second is considered.
 The cancellation rule therefore has one place to run and one current state to inspect.
-Other orders are handled by other actors and can proceed at the same time, on the same server or elsewhere in the cluster.
+Other order aggregates can proceed at the same time, on the same server or elsewhere in the cluster.

 The decision is an ordinary function.
 It receives the command and the current state, then returns an

-stored event into the state.
-These functions contain the business rules but no database or actor code,
+event into the state.
+These functions contain the business rules but no database or actor code, so they

 Stored events form the order's history.
-If its actor has been passivated or the process restarts, FCQRS replays those events to recover the current state.
+If the actor has been dropped from memory while idle, or the process restarts, FCQRS replays those events to recover the current state.
 The state held by the actor is derived from the events; it is not a row that the actor overwrites.

 The same events feed projections on the read side.
 One projection can maintain the order page while another maintains a customer history or a reporting table.
 A projection chooses the data structure that fits its query.
 It does not have to copy the shape of the write model.

-A saga coordinates work that crosses actor boundaries.
+A saga coordinates work that crosses aggregate boundaries.
 For example, an OrderPlaced event can

 Every command and event carries a correlation id.
 A client can subscribe to that id before sending a command and wait until the projection publishes the matching event.
 The signal tells the client when the new data is available to query, without polling or an arbitrary delay.